uon-language/specification/spec.md

 ### Related to XML

 XML has proven its strength over many years.
-It is still a very complete language, but it is also more verbose than other serialization languages which make it difficult to use with lightweight infrastructures such as MCU and battery powered telemetry devices.
+It is still a very complete language, but it is also more verbose than other serialization languages which make it difficult to use with lightweight infrastructure such as MCU and battery powered telemetry devices.
 However it provides a full support for validation (XSD) and presentation (XSLT).
-UON took the tags attributes that is missing from JSON and YAML.
+UON took the tags attributes that are missing from JSON and YAML.

 ## Related to (Google) Protocol Buffers

-Protocol buffers is a relatively new standard developed by Google which allow binary payload generation.
-So it defined some advanced types. platform neutral serialization language developed by Google.
+Protocol buffers is a relatively new standard developed by Google which allows binary payload generations.
+So it defined some advanced types.
+Platform neutral serialization language developed by Google.

 *UON* got inspired from Protocol Buffers by the following

 * `repeated`, Fields can be repeated any number of times
 * Fixed size scalar values e.g. `int32`, `uint64`, `sint32`
 * Enumerations
 * One-of keyword

 ### Symbol Pairs

 Symbol pairs are syntactic sugars used to enhance readability by associating a specific symbol pair to a particular type of data.

 | Symbol Pairs | Description           | Type     |
 | ------------ | --------------------- | -------- |